Frequently Asked Questions

 I, or the other parent, have mental health, drug and/or alcohol issues, will that change things?

-Drug/alcohol addiction and poorly managed mental health issues can put children at risk, unless there are safeguards in place to prevent harm.
+Drug/alcohol addiction and unmanaged mental health issues can sometimes put children at risk, unless there are safeguards in place to prevent harm.
 It will often still be beneficial for the children to have a relationship with that parent - as long as it is emotionally and physically safe.
-We can help you design a routine for your children that allows them to see both parents at times and in ways which protect them.
+We can help you design a routine for your children that allows them to see both parents in ways which protect them.

-Drug/alcohol and poorly managed mental health issues in the other parent may also make it more difficult to negotiate or mediate a resolution, so we will take that into account when advising you on how best to proceed.
+Drug/alcohol and unmanaged mental health issues in the other parent may also make it more difficult to negotiate or mediate a resolution, so we will take that into account when advising you on how best to proceed.